makinacorpus/DbToolsBundle/docs/content/anonymization/command.md

 ### Prerequisites

-* You have 2 secured environments : *production* and *another_env* (such as a preproduction) and you can securely copy files from one to another,
+* You have a second secured environment besides your *production* (such as a preproduction) and you can securely copy files from one to another,
-* You can stop your service on *another_env*,
+* You can shut down your service on this second environment,
-* Your anonymization is well configured, every sensitive data has been mapped to an anonymizer to erased/hashed/randomized it.
+* Your anonymization is well configured: every sensitive data has been mapped to an anonymizer that will erase/hash/randomize it.

 ::: note
-Note that *another_env* could be any environment, not only preproduction, all it needs is the the Symfony Console to work and a database.
+Note that the second environment could be any environment, not only a preproduction.
+All it needs to work is the Symfony Console and a database.
 It doesn't need to be a complete working env.
 :::

 ### Workflow

+Let's call *another_env* the environment we have besides the production one.

 1. Run `console db-tools:backup` on your production environment or choose an existing backup with `console db-tools:restore --list`,
-2. Securly download your backup file from your *production* to your *another_env* environment,
+2. Securely download your backup file from your *production* to your *another_env* environment,
 3. Stop services on your *another_env* to ensure no one is using it,
 4. Run `console db-tools:anonymize path/to/your/production/backup` to generate
    a new backup cleaned from its sensitive data,